 As pet owners and animal guardians ourselves, we know first hand how difficult it is to watch your best friend struggle and suffer.
 We want to help you learn more about the different alternative therapies that can help your animal, find a practitioner in your area, and maybe discover a class or workshop you want to take to learn more about a particular modality.

-As practitioners and business owners, we know the challenges you face when you are first starting out, and how overwhelming running a business can be.
+As practitioners and business owners, we know the challenges you face when you are first starting out, and how overwhelming running and marketing a business can be.
 We are here to share our experiences, the tools and methods we use, answer your questions, and provide guidance on your path.

 Animal Wellness Guide (formerly Animal Massage Guide) was created by Cattie Coyle in 2008 to spread the word about the many benefits of animal massage.
 Over the years, AMG evolved into a site about many different alternative healing modalities for animals, but the goal always remained the same: to shine the light on the fact that there are many different therapies and other options out there, and that you may not have to give up on an animal – whether it’s a pet, farm animal or wildlife – just because one particular healing approach doesn’t work.